-You may have to stray from this if your company has NOLs (Net Operating Losses) and anything unusual that needs to be taken into account (minority interests, other unusual investments, pending divestitures etc.) but you should still focus on what you need rather than what looks cool.
+You may have to stray from this if your company has NOLs (Net Operating Losses) and anything unusual that needs to be taken into account (Noncontrolling Interests, investments recorded under the equity method of accounting, pending divestitures etc.) but you should still focus on what you need rather than what looks cool.

 The LBO modeling course in Breaking Into Wall Street covers the type of model that you could use for PE interviews.

 This should not be much different from your Summary Slide in the beginning – just re-state what you had there in different words, and perhaps add more detail.

 Instead of just making a yes/no investment decision, for example, you can also specify here at what price level you’d invest, either in dollars per share (public companies) or as a lump sum (private companies / divestitures).